jamescarson3/ctls2017/docs/LSworflow2_JWS.md

 ![Alt text](https://raw.githubusercontent.com/wonaya/test/master/image5.png)

 ### 6. Information on test dataset (Scientific background)
 The two sequencing files are of a plant model organism, *Arabidopsis Thaliana*.

-A member of the Brassica family, Arabidopsis thaliana is a favorite research subject for plant molecular geneticists because of its remarkably small genome size (about 100,000 kB, with less than 25% repetitive sequences), ease of culture in the lab, short stature and life cycle, and amenability to genetic mapping studies and other techniques (such as transformation and gene cloning).
+* A member of the Brassica family
+* A favorite research subject for plant molecular geneticists
+* Due to its remarkably small genome size (about 100,000 kB, with less than 25% repetitive sequences)
+* And ease of culture in the lab
+* Short stature and life cycle
+* Ameanable to genetic mapping studies and other techniques (such as transformation and gene cloning).

 ![Alt text](http://pfaf.org/Admin/PlantImages/ArabidopsisThaliana.jpg)

-The first of the files is from Col-0 strain, which is columbia seed.
-A widely used wild type seed, selected for its high fertility, vigor, and responsiveness to changes in photoperiod.
-Contains no visible genetic markers.
+* Col-0 strain, which is columbia seed.
+* A widely used wild type seed, selected for its high fertility, vigor, and responsiveness to changes in photoperiod.
+* Contains no visible genetic markers.

-Second is of jazQ mutant, which has enhanced JA-regulated defense against insect herbivory without an associated reduction in leaf growth.
-JA signalling mutant (jazQ), in which the removal of multiple JAZ repressors causes hyperactivation of JA responses.
-As a consequence, jazQ plants exhibit both enhanced resistance to insect herbivory and diminished growth of leaves and roots.
+* Second is of jazQ mutant, which has enhanced JA-regulated defense against insect herbivory without an associated reduction in leaf growth.
+* Is a JA signalling mutant (jazQ), in which the removal of multiple JAZ repressors causes hyperactivation of JA responses
+* As a consequence, jazQ plants exhibit both enhanced resistance to insect herbivory and diminished growth of leaves and roots.

+First hands on:
 * Convert SRA file to FASTQ
 ```
 module load sratoolkit